 A professional installation follows a strict, safety-focused process.

-Assess Your Bathroom: The electrician will first inspect your bathroom.
-They will measure the distances from your bath, shower, and sink to determine the exact boundaries of Zones 0, 1, and 2.
-This assessment dictates where a heater is safely placed.
+The electrician will measure distances from your bath, shower, and sink to determine the exact boundaries of Zones 0, 1, and 2.
+This dictates where a heater is safely placed.

-Confirm Heater Compliance: The electrician will check t he heater you have chosen.
-They will verify its IP rating is suitable for the intended installation zone.
-They will also confirm it meets Australian standards for electrical appliances.
+The electrician will verify the heater's IP rating is suitable for the intended installation zone and confirm it meets Australian standards for electrical appliances.

-Inspect Your Switchboard: The electrician will check your home’s switchboard.
-They will confirm that the lighting or power circuit supplying the bathroom is protected by a functioning RCD.
-If your home is older and does not have an RCD on that circuit, one must be installed.
-This is a mandatory safety requirement.
+The electrician will confirm that the circuit supplying the bathroom is protected by a functioning RCD.
+If not, one must be installed - this is mandatory.

 What Are Common Mistakes to Avoid?